oguzhanemir/Nobel-Laureates-Visualisation/README.md

 On some years bars overlap and become darker.
 That means we have more than one winner at that year and category.

 Enjoy and please share your comments: oguzhanemir@gmail.com

+2024-10-30 UPDATE:
+nobel.csv file is updated to include 2023-24 laureates.
+You can download and change the href source in the html.